marceloboeira/bojack/README.md

 Found a bug?
 Have a suggestion?
 Please [open an issue](https://github.com/marceloboeira/bojack/issues/new).

 Want to contribute?
-Make sure you follow the [guide](CONTRIBUTING.md).
+Take a look at our [open issues](https://github.com/marceloboeira/bojack/issues) and make sure you follow our [guide](CONTRIBUTING.md).